 Along with his professional accomplishments, Tom prioritizes education and mentorship as a tenet of furthering the aerospace profession.
 As a faculty member at University of Houston, USC, Cal Poly Pomona, and UCLA, Tom has created special topics curricula which emphasize applied and fundamental principles of chemical and aerospace engineering.
 At Univ. of Houston, he designed and developed graduate-level special topics courses in electrochemical engineering and created a new course titled, “Chemical Engineering for Chemists”.
 Tom was also a tenure-track Associate Prof. in the Dept. of Chemical and Materials Engr at Cal Poly Pomona where he helped create and institute a new freshman introductory engineering course titled, “Engineering, Society, and You”.

 Tom has over 40 combined conference presentations and publications, holds 3 US patents in the area of aviation battery safety, and has been quoted in The Wall Street Journal and Los Angeles Times for his expertise in lithium-ion battery design, manufacturing, test and safety engineering.
-Tom is an elected Member-at-Large for the Battery Division of The Electrochemical Society and is an AIAA Associate Technical Fellow.
+Tom is an elected Member-at-Large for the Battery Division of The Electrochemical Society, AIAA Associate Technical Fellow, and member of the Materials Research Society.

 Tom and his wife Joan reside in Long Beach, California where they actively enjoy a Southern California lifestyle and traveling abroad - having visited over 40 countries on 6 continents.
 Tom has run the New York marathon twice; summited Mt.
 Kilimanjaro; hiked the Inca Trail to Machu Picchu; snorkeled with sea lions in the Galapagos Is.; flown in zero-gravity on a KC-135; rode a camel around the Giza Pyramids; solo-piloted a Cessna 152; trekked to Mt.
 Everest Base Camp, and viewed the sunrise from the top of Mt.
 Fuji.